rabbitmq/rabbitmq-website/site/stomp.md

 ### <a id="d.ugqn"/>User generated queue names for Topic and Exchange destinations

-When subscribing to an /exchange or /topic destination, RabbitMQ generates the queue names for the user.
-From version 3.5.7, is it possible to override the server generated queue names passing the `x-queue-name` extended header:
+When subscribing to an `exchange` or `topic` destination, RabbitMQ would generate a queue name by default.
+Starting with version 3.5.7, is it possible to provide a custom name using the `x-queue-name` header:

     SUBSCRIBE
     destination:/topic/alarms